obsidian-tasks-group/obsidian-tasks/docs/How To/How to style buttons.md

 ![Task buttons with default style](../images/tasks-buttons-default.png)

+At least they look like this on Windows 11 - icons may appear slightly different on different platforms..

 If you don't like how these icons look, this guide shows how you can modify their appearance.

 We assume that you know how to [use CSS snippets in Obsidian](https://help.obsidian.md/How+to/Add+custom+styles#Use+Themes+and+or+CSS+snippets).